 Like many other home maintenance jobs, painting your house is a process.
 Before applying color coats, you must wash and sand your siding in order to create a surface that promotes proper adhesion.
-Powerwashing is one of the most important parts of the painting process.
-The house must be free of dirt and mildew in order for the paint to adhere properly.
+Power washing is an important step because it removes dirt and mildew from your home's exterior and allows your paint to adhere properly.
 Even if you're building a new home, you’ll want to wash it down first to remove dust and dirt that may have accumulated on your siding during construction.
 Remember, you always want to wash your home before you sand it.

 After you have washed and sanded your house there is still one more critical step to perform before you start applying color, and that’s applying a primer.
-Primer provides much better paint adhesion than paint alone.
+Applying primer will result in better paint adhesion than paint alone.
 It is often recommended to use an oil primer and then top it off with latex or acrylic color coats for a better seal.

 Tips on Applying Colors

 Now that you have done all the power washing, sanding, priming and color selection, here are some tips on how to properly apply the new color to your home.

 Whether spraying, rolling or brushing, always combine several gallons at a time into one larger container.
 Although they are meant to be the same shade, there may be small variations from batch to batch.
 Emptying all the cans into a large pail and mixing them will ensure uniform color.
 This is known as 'boxing' the paint.
 You can do this in a five gallon drum or a bigger bucket.
 It sounds like a chore but it’s well worth it.